 Atopic dermatitis.
-Kids who have atopic dermatitis — a typical, interminable aggravation of the skin are significantly more liable to build up a food sensitivity.
+Kids with atopic dermatitis — a typical, unending aggravation of the skin are significantly more liable to build up a food sensitivity.

 Family history.
-An individual’s risk of a food hypersensitivity increases if one or the two guardians have a sustenance hypersensitivity or another sort of sensitivity such as hay fever, asthma, hives or dermatitis.
+An individual’s risk of food hypersensitivity increases if one or the two guardians have a sustenance hypersensitivity or another sensitivity such as hay fever, asthma, hives or dermatitis.

 Age.
 Food hypersensitivity is more common in youngsters.
-As they age, their digestive system develops properly, and their bodies are less inclined to respond to milk.
+Their digestive system develops appropriately as they age, making their bodies less inclined to respond to milk.

-Kids who are sensitive to milk are bound to build up certain other medical issues, including:
+Kids who are sensitive to milk are bound to build up specific other medical issues, including:

 - Hay fever – a typical response to pet dander, dust vermin, grass dust and different substances

-There’s no certain method to prevent food hypersensitivity, however you can forestall responses by staying away from the sustenance that causes them.
+There’s no specific method to prevent food hypersensitivity.
+However, you can forestall responses by avoiding the sustenance that causes them.

-- If you know you or your toddler is adversely affected by milk, keep away from milk and milk containing products.
-Obvious sources of allergy causing milk proteins are found in dairy products, including:
+If you know your toddler is adversely affected by milk, avoid milk and milk-containing products.
+Obvious sources of allergy-causing milk proteins are found in dairy products, including:

 - Whole milk, low-fat milk, skim milk, buttermilk